Swedemon/MzFightReporter/README.md

 5. Open Guild Wars 2 and enter the game.
 Type Alt-Shift-T to open ArcDps options.
 	1. Under 'Logging' choose: save after squad combat
 	2. Recommended: Observe the other wvw squad settings such as 'min enemy participants' set to 10.
-- Note: Be careful not to share your webhook URL with other people.
-If necessary you can delete it in Discord and create a new one.
+- Note: Be careful not to share your webhook URL.
+If necessary you can remove it and create a new one.
 - Note: If you use the Healing addon in order to save resources it is recommended to uncheck the option 'log healing' under the ArcDps options healing section.
 ***************************************************************************************
 **Run the app:**